cyocum/cyocum.github.io/_posts/2020-08-15-Named-Graphs.md

 the tradition or the other.
 Without Named Graphs, as will be discussed shortly, users who only wished to search, for instance, The [Book of Leinster](https://en.wikipedia.org/wiki/Book_of_Leinster) would have to contort their searches to narrow them.
-Otherwise, users would have to wade through the entire graph without respect to the MS tradition, which while interesting in its own right, like laying maps on top of each other in order to see the connection and disjunctions, would distort the tradition and give a false impression.

 When using a database such as IrishGen which replicates in computational form data which is taken directly from primary sources,